 3.1.
-To be eligible for a BCP Access the following requirements must be met.
+To be eligible for BCP Access the following requirements must be met.

 3.1.1.
 The company is a registered legal entity.

 3.2.
-The company must adhere to the Better Cotton Chain of Custody guidelines, which governs the use of the BCP.
-This includes participation without delay in any audit of the BCP performed as per the BCI Chain of Custody Guidelines.
+The company must adhere to the Better Cotton Chain of Custody Guidelines, which governs the use of the BCP.
+This includes participation without delay in any audit of the BCP performed as per the Better Cotton Chain of Custody Guidelines.

 4. Fees and Payment

 4.2.
-There are two options for paying the BCP Access.
+There are two options for paying for the BCP Access.

 - International bank transfer

 4.3.
 BCP Access is renewed annually by paying a renewal fee.
-Instructions on how to pay the renewal fee are sent to the Primary contact approximately 60 days prior to the expiry date of the validity period.
+Instructions on how to pay the renewal fee are sent to the primary contact approximately 30 days prior to the expiry date of the validity period.
 The renewal fee has to be paid timely so that it is properly reconciled in BCI’s account at the latest on the expiry date of the validity period.